 Havili had a breakthrough Super Rugby season in 2017, which saw him named the Crusaders Player of Year and earned him All Blacks selection.

 He is the son of former Nelson Bays representative wing Bill Havili, and a product of the Nelson College First XV.
-He plays for Tasman in the provincial competition, debuting for them in 2014 and captaining them to their first Mitre 10 Cup title in 2019.
+He plays for Tasman in the provincial competition, debuting for them in 2014 and captaining them to back to back Mitre 10 Cup titles in 2019 and 2020.

-When he first joined the Crusaders in 2015 he was a Wider Training Group member, but earned 11 Crusaders caps that year and showed he could bring some formidable flair to the back line.
+When David first joined the Crusaders in 2015 he was a Wider Training Group member, but earned 11 Crusaders caps that year and showed he could bring some formidable flair to the backline.